 Once accepted to TAMID Group, new members go through an 8-week education program that prepares them to contribute to a consulting or investing team.
 With an emphasis on practical, experiential learning, the education program is hardly like sitting in a classroom and listening to a lecture.
-New members are challenged on a weekly basis in workshops and competitions, as they delve into a variety of fields within consulting, investing, and entrepreneurship.
-All business topics are taught through the lens of Israeli case studies.
-In addition, new members explore the exciting startup universe in Israel.
+New members are challenged on a weekly basis in workshops and competitions, as they delve into a variety of fields within consulting, finance, and technology.
+In addition, new members will explore Israeli startup culture and will continue to build their connection to Israel.

 Business Education: Where Israel